EdASalazar/choosewisely/README.md

 ![Game: In Progress](https://i.imgur.com/P9LaaDH.png)
 ![Game: Loss](https://i.imgur.com/23WsrdC.png)

-_You'll have to play to see what the board looks like when you win_
+_You'll have to play to see what the board looks like when you win_!

 ## Techonolgies Used
 * JavaScript